 Subconcession Term.
 The subconcession contract will expire in June 2022, the current expiration date of Wynn Macau's concession, or, if the Macau government exercises its redemption right, in 2017.
 Based on information from the Macau government, proposed amendments to the relevant legislation are being considered.
 We expect that if such amendments take effect, on the expiration date of Melco Crown Gaming's subconcession, unless the subconcession term is extended, only that portion of casino premises within our developments to be designated with the approval of the Macau government, including all equipment, would automatically revert to the Macau government without compensation to us.
 Until such amendments come into effect, all of our casino premises and gaming equipment would revert automatically to the Macau government without compensation to us.
-The Macau government may exercise its redemption right by providing us one year's prior notice and paying fair compensation or indemnity to Dreams during the tax year prior to the redemption.
+The Macau government may exercise its redemption right by providing us one year's prior notice and paying fair compensation or indemnity to us.
+The amount of such compensation or indemnity will be determined based on the amount of gaming revenue generated by City of Dreams during the tax year prior to the redemption.
 It would not reimburse us for any portion of the US\$900.0 million paid to Wynn Macau for the subconcession.